patrickbwarren/inkscape-survex-export/README.md

       survey station until they are coincident (within the tolerance);
 * save the Inkscape file to preserve metadata;
 * do File &rarr; Save a Copy&hellip;, select 'Survex file (`*.svx`)', choose a file name, and click on Save;
-* fill in the options in the 'Parameters' tab with (at least) the length of the scale bar, click on OK;
+* fill in the options in the 'Parameters' tab with (at least) the length of the scale bar, click on OK to generate the `.svx` file;
-* the resulting survex file is processable to a `.3d` file (eg with `cavern` in unix, or by right-clicking and selecting 'Process' in Windows).

 Notes: